johnshaughnessy/osai-ubuntu/memory-cache/README.md

 wget https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin -O models/ggml-gpt4all-j-v1.3-groovy.bin
 ```

-4. Configure the .env file (`code/.env`) if you wish to change the defaults.
+4. (Optionally) Configure the .env file (`code/.env`) if you wish to change the defaults.

-5. Run the docker container with `./run.sh`
+5. Run the docker container with `./run.sh`.

-## Set up Firefox
+## `Memory Cache` frontend

-Memory Cache currently requires a custom build of firefox.
+`Memory Cache` currently requires a custom build of firefox.
 Instructions for building it are on its [github page](https://github.com/misslivirose/memory-cache).

-If (like me) you want to run firefox on the control node and run privateGPT on the remote node, the `code/sync.sh` script can be used to automatically copy files from the control node to the remote node.
+If you want to run firefox on the control node and run `privateGPT` on the remote node, the `sync.sh` script automatically copies files from the control node to the remote node.
 Simply run it from the control node.

-On the remote node, you can autoingest the new files by running the `code/autoingest.sh` script from inside the running docker container.

-It's useful to have two terminals open in the docker container: one for running the autoingest script, and one for running the privateGPT server.
-The `code/exec.sh` script can be used to open a second terminal in the running docker container.
+(Edit the script to set your source and destination directories appropriately.)